etchteam/laravel-boilerplate/docs/contributing.md

 ### Committing

-`npm run lint` is run in a pre-commit hook, and if it fails, your code will not be committed.
+`yarn run lint` is run in a pre-commit hook, and if it fails, your code will not be committed.

 Commit messages are validated using [validate-commit-msg](https://github.com/kentcdodds/validate-commit-msg).